cyplo/apprenticeship/README.md

 These are notes for the Apprenticeship Programme.
 Distributed under Creative Commons Attribution Sharealike International 4.0

+## Preface

+This programme intends to embed the same baseline knowledge into a new person, to avoid discovering holes in their knowledge later.

+This programme needs a one-to-one pairing of apprentice with a senior developer.
+It must be implemented within existing team structure, already working on some project.
+The reason for such requirements is to present the apprentice with real-life problems.
+Because of the above it works best with long-term assignements, where you invest in a person and your team dynamics up front to get the work quality you need.

+Recommended timeframe for covering the topics below is 3 months, however can be shortened/made longer depending on the progress of the apprentice.

 ## Goals
 * for the apprentice to be able to learn on their own